claudiarawson/CECS-326-Project-1/README.md

 -Command: make clean OUTPUT=y
     y = yourOutputFile.txt

-    For more tests, you can remove the output file using "make clean" If using an output file with a unique name, add OUTPUT={yourOutputFile.txt}
+    For more tests, you can remove the output files using "make clean" If using an output file with a unique name, add OUTPUT={yourOutputFile.txt}
             Ex.
 Command: make clean OUTPUT=exampleCopy.txt
-    This should clean up your director from previous test outputs.
+    This should clean up your directory from previous test outputs.